-In June 2006, the FASB issued FASB Interpretation ("FIN") No. 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48"), an interpretation of SFAS 109, "Accounting For Income Taxes."
+1) In June 2006, the FASB issued FASB Interpretation ("FIN") No. 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48"), an interpretation of SFAS 109, "Accounting For Income Taxes."
 FIN 48 prescribes a comprehensive model for recognizing, measuring, presenting, and disclosing in the financial statements tax positions taken or expected to be taken on a tax return, including a decision whether to file or not to file in a particular jurisdiction.
-FIN 48 is effective for fiscal years beginning after December 15, 2006 (January 1, 2007 for the Company).
-The Company adopted FIN 48 on January 1, 2007.
-The adoption did not have any impact on the Company's financial statements.
+FIN 48 is effective for fiscal years beginning after December 15, 2006 (January)

-PROTALIX BIOTHERAPEUTICS, INC. (A development stage company) NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (U.S. dollars in thousands) (Unaudited)
+PROTALIX BIOTHERAPEUTICS, INC. (A development stage company) NOTES TO CONSOLIDATED FINANCIAL STATEMENTS